taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Tahoe: "Wa-wait, seriously?"

 Iúna: "Yes.
-We need all of the protections we can get right now, and into the future."
+We need all of the protections we can get right now."

-Tahoe: "You've been thinking about what Pigsah said at our TeleSensing?"
+Tahoe: "You've been thinking about what Pigsah said at our last TeleSensing?"

 Iúna: "Pigsah was right - it's relatively easy right now to live without body mods.
 But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children *won't* have a choice.
 They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod."

-Tahoe: "So you're saying...it's not just about fighting surveillance."*
+Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a cult."*

 ### Page 12

-*Iúna: "It is and it isn't.
-If we want defend our right to live without constant surveillance, we can't just empower our individual decisions and not think about the rest of society.
-If we don't make it a religious tenent, in just 10 years our social structures will make it *impossible* to live without constant surveillance."
+*Iúna: "I know, and that's why I intially voted against it.
+But if we want defend our right to live without constant surveillance, we can't just empower individual decisions without thinking about how to co-exist with the rest of society.
+If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance."

 Tahoe: "But we still haven't figured out our own solutions to the advantages of body mods...instantaneous long-distance communication, ways to aid our memories and gain perspective on our behaviour..."

 Iúna: "That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
-Tahoe, you know what that research group in Brazil just posted online?"
+Tahoe, you know what that research group in Brazil published last month?"

 Tahoe: "What?"